ucheokechukwu/LHL_SQL_Project/assignment.md

 > #### Note
 > We have gone over the ways that you can import a .csv file into the PostgreSQL database but [this resource](https://www.youtube.com/watch?v=6Jf7eTkIaR4) summarizes it, in case you need a refresher.

+##### My Notes
+- Some numeric columns were imported as varchar datatype because of their size.
+I got 'out of range' errors when I tried to import them as integer, and bigint datatypes respectively.
+- Before importing, I opened each csv in Excel and used the Data -> Filter functionality to overview the data in each column.
+I ran LEN(text) for certain columns.
+This gave me an idea of the appropriate data type and size for string/character types to import the columns.
+- imported table names with "" to preserve the formatting

 ## Part 2: Data Cleaning